arielsanchezmora/More-VMworld-tips/README.md

 # Additional VMworld tips

 There's a lot of great blog posts out there for VMworld.
-But I wanted to add my own thoughts about how to navigate that week.
+I wanted to add my own thoughts about how to navigate that intense week.
 I'm also doing this as a community effort - please send me PRs to add your own insights!

 Introduction